hoseinkh/Market-for-Renewables/README.md

 ---

-For more details on this publication, see [link](https://hoseinkh.github.io/publications/publication-993/).
+For more details on this publication and some of the results, see [link](https://hoseinkh.github.io/publications/publication-993/).
 For the pdf of the corresponding publication, see [link](https://hoseinkh.github.io/files/Competitive-Market-with-Renewable-Power-Producers-Achieves-Asymptotic-Social-Efficiency.pdf).

 ---